ChanBong/gshp_optimization/README.md

 # GS_HP Optimisation
 ## File Structure

+### Folders
+- `data`: Contains data for competetion and some other data from OML
+- `hgs_vrptw`: base C++ code for HGS
+- `instances`: VRPTW instances provided by ORTEC
+- `notebooks`: Experiments mainly
+- `release`: compiled C++ code with python bindings
+- `strategies`: dynamic and static strategies by OML

+### Files

 - `app.py` : Runs the flask server
+- `controller.py` : Controller for static and dynamic varients.
+NOT WORKING
+- `enviournemnt.py`: Env for solving dynamic problems.
+Also used in static varient in limited capacity
+- `hgspy.py`: python binding for HGS C++ release
+- `main.py` : Test solutions
+- `maps.py`: Everything related to mapping adrresses and all
 - `models.py` : File containing all the classes of solvers used
-- `data_analyse.ipynb` : Clean and analyse data
-- `main.py` : Test solutions
+- `solver.py`: Main solver
+- `tools.py`: Various utils

 ## Solver